elegant-scipy/elegant-scipy/markdown/ch1.markdown

 Therefore you would expect that gene B would have about twice as many counts as gene A.
 Remember, that when we do an RNAseq experiement, we are fragmenting the transcript, and sampling reads from that pool of fragments.
 The counts are the number of reads from that gene in a given sample.
-So if a gene is twice as long, we are twice as likly to sample it.
+So if a gene is twice as long, we are twice as likely to sample it.

 ![Relationship between counts and gene length](https://izabelcavassim.files.wordpress.com/2015/03/screenshot-from-2015-03-08-2245511.png)
 **[ED NOTE, this is a placeholder image only.
 We do not have license to use it.]**